ibexa/documentation-user/docs/customer_management/manage_customers.md

 Then, in a pop-up window fill out email addresses one by one, or use drag and drop to upload a file with a list of emails.
-You also have to assign a Role to each new member from a drop-down list.
+You also have to assign a role to each new member from a drop-down list.
 Click **Send** to send out invitations.

 Invited users receive an email message with a registration link.